 NMV Net Merchandise Value (NMV) is defined as the value of goods (within both retail and marketplace) sold after actual and provisioned returns and rejections.
 Net of taxes (ie VAT or GST).

-Own Brand Suppliers Direct suppliers and factories manufacturing THE ICONIC’s Own Brand products which include the following Brands: AERE, Atmos&Here, Commune, Dazie, Double Oak Mills, Endless, Everloom, Lover, Minima Esenciales, MOOD.DNM, SPURR, Staple Superior.
+Own Brand Suppliers Direct suppliers and factories manufacturing THE ICONIC’s Own Brand products which include the following Brands: AERE, Atmos&Here, Calli, Chancery, Dazie, LOVER, Minima Esenciales, Staple Superior, The Fated, and Tussah.

 Preferred Materials Materials that have been shown to have lower environmental impact compared to their respective traditional alternative according THE ICONIC’s Preferred Materials Benchmark.